Get access to everything we publish when you sign up for Outside+.

-Bones are constantly remodeling themselves to remain strong and be able to cope with the stresses applied to them.
-Stress fractures can occur for two reasons; If a healthy bone is overused, such as in long distance running where the bones are under more stress than normal, the bone may not be able to repair itself at the rate that it’s being damaged, leading to fractures.
-If a bone is abnormal.
+Bones are constantly remodeling themselves to remain strong and resilient enough to cope with the stresses applied to them.
+Stress fractures can occur for two reasons: If a healthy bone is overused.
+In long distance running where the bones are under more stress than normal, the bone may not be able to repair itself at the rate that it’s being damaged, leading to fractures.
+The other reason is if a bone is abnormal.
 That can be the case with something like osteoporosis where the bone can fracture even when under normal strain.

-The most common site for stress fractures are in the shin bone (known as the tibia) and in the bones of the feet (known as the metatarsals).
+The most common sites for stress fractures are in the shin bone (known as the tibia) and in the bones of the feet (known as the metatarsals).
 “They tend to take the most stress when running,” says Dr. Parthasarathy of the metatarsals.

 Who’s at risk of getting stress fractures?